khud/typedparse/README.md

 ## Subparsers

 Typedparse supports a hierarchy of parsers in a very natural way.
-You can combine functions in classes, classes in lists, and dictionaries.
+You can combine functions in classes, classes in lists.
 Consider the following example:

 ```python
 import typedparse